monsoonmaelstrom/book2/book2.md

 Reese looks pointedly at Alexandria.

 “Did you know what your sister did to mine?”
-Alex asks her.
+Alex questions Reese.

 “Yes.
 Whether you believe it or not, it was for the best.”